5 Health and Safety Rules Every Woodworker Should Know.

 Make sure that all tools are properly grounded, the safety guards are in position and there are no visible defects on the tools or on the stock you’re planning to use.
 A project that starts in a clean and safe environment usually ends well.

 Whether it’s a hobby or a profession for you.
 Woodworking is an extremely enjoyable endeavour when it’s performed in a safe and risk-free environment.
 If you follow the safety rules listed in this article.
-And make sure to abide by them regularly you’ll avoid the most common causes of accidents in the workshop.
+And make sure to abide by them regularly so you’ll avoid the most common causes of accidents in the workshop.

 Onyeka Emma is a QHSE Professional, a business person, and an entrepreneur.
 He is very passionate about health and safety, Business and Entrepreneurship.